LeeHounshell/BatBot/README.md

 # BatBot

  This is a powerful AI research robot created from commodity parts.
 Lower half is an Elegoo Robot Car v3.0.
-Upper half is a Jetson Nano.
-An Android app controls it with Spoken English over Bluetooth.
-Robot has a camera, ultrasonic sensors and a free 40 pin GPIO available.
-AI vision pattern recognition software in the Jetson Nano controls the robot's behavior.
+The upper half is a Jetson Nano.
+An Android app controls it with Spoken English translated and sent over Bluetooth.
+The robot has a camera, an ultrasonic distance sensor and an unused 40 pin GPIO available for expansion.
+Software in the Jetson Nano communicating with the robot's Arduino control behavior.
 High-level spoken commands like 'WHAT ARE YOU LOOKING AT?' instruct the robot photograph and identify objects.
 The command 'GO FIND SOME-OBJECT' instructs the robot to locate, identify and photograph an object.
 Low-level spoken commands like 'WHAT IS YOUR IP-ADDRESS?' or 'GO FORWARD' or 'LOOK TO THE LEFT' will obtain information and/or control the robot directly.
-You can teach BatBot to identify new objects by using voice commands from the Android app.
+Teach BatBot to identify new objects by using voice commands from the Android app.

  The companion Android app is a MVVM pattern written in Kotlin and Java.
-It uses the Bluetooth/BlueDot work by Martin O'Hanlon for virtual joystick controls and for communication to/from the Jetson Nano.
-Find BlueDot here: https://github.com/martinohanlon/BlueDot
+It uses the Bluetooth/BlueDot work by Martin O'Hanlon for virtual joystick controls and for communication to/from the Jetson Nano and Android.
+Get BlueDot here: https://github.com/martinohanlon/BlueDot

- The Jetson Nano is programmed with Python and uses the BlueDot Bluetooth library, the PySerial library, the ImageAI library and numerous dependencies.
+ The Jetson Nano is programmed with Python and also uses the BlueDot Bluetooth library.
+Additionally it uses PySerial, ImageAI and numerous dependency libraries.
 The Jetson Nano runs AI visual pattern recognition and behavior control software.
 It uses 'ImageAI' to process image content.
 Included are four pre-trained models from the 'ImageAI' project.
-See https://github.com/OlafenwaMoses/ImageAI and https://stackabuse.com/object-detection-with-imageai-in-python/  This design lets you easily change the learning approach being used.
-There is no need for a LCD display to report an IP address; the Bluetooth companion app using speech recognition magic will show the Nano's IP on request.
+See https://github.com/OlafenwaMoses/ImageAI and https://stackabuse.com/object-detection-with-imageai-in-python/  The layered design of this robot's functions lets you easily change the learning approach being used/tested.

  The Elegoo Arduino Robot Car is programmed in 'C' and uses Serial over USB communication.
 It acts like a 'slave' for the Jetson Nano, carrying out mostly low-level tasks and reporting back.
 The Arduino and Nano communicate via the Serial cable connecting them.
-Note that when any object gets closer than 10cm to the distance sensor, the robot automatically stops.
+Note that when any object gets closer than 10cm to the distance sensor, the robot automatically stops, to try and prevent damage.

 ## The BatBot